ABOUT ACCPA

 BECKY WYLIE-JARDINE

-Becky has a Diploma in Police Science from Mount Royal College, a BA in Criminology from Simon Fraser University and an MA in Criminology from the University of South Florida, Tampa.
-She retired from the RCMP after 22 years of service and went on to work with Federal Offenders at Horizon House, with the John Howard Society in Red Deer.
-She also spent time working as a dispatcher, health and safety consultant, and line locator in the oilfield.
-She has a professional designation as an International Crime Prevention Specialist, and received an RCMP District Commander Certificate of Appreciation, for a crime prevention program she designed called S.A.F.E.
-Schools-Safe Communities.
-She and her AHS partner Jillian Risto won an award from the Alberta Centre for Injury Control, for developing the Helmet Option Program, a crime prevention program, which rewarded youths for wearing their helmets, when the new mandatory bicycle helmet laws came into effect.
+Becky has a Diploma in Police Science from Mount Royal College, a BA in Criminology from Simon Fraser University, and an MA in Criminology from the University of South Florida, Tampa.
+She retired from her career as a police officer with the RCMP after 22 years of service, then went on to work at the John Howard Society in Red Deer with Federal Offenders.
+She also spent time working in the oilfield as a dispatcher, health and safety consultant, and line locator.

 Dianne Haley